LiquidSmokeX64/coffee/README.md

 Latest Gamescope and MangoHud.

 Newest Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, and XFCE Desktops.
-(You get to choose along the way)
+(You get to choose along the way) (or if DE's aren't your thing.. i3 is also available)

 Yay AUR package manager (Terminal only).